e-pol/hello-world/README.md

 Hi Humans!

-Great Potato has arrived to ypur Homeworld!
+Great Potato has arrived to your Homeworld!